mxgdxbz/multiagent-demo/README.md

-# AutoGen Studio
+# MultiAgent Demo

-AutoGen Studio is a project designed to facilitate the development and deployment of automated agents.
+MultiAgent Demo is a project designed to facilitate the development and deployment of automated agents.
 This project provides a structured environment for building, testing, and running various agents in a cohesive manner.

 ## Project Structure

 ```
-autogen-studio
+multiagent-demo
 ├── src
 │   ├── agents          # Contains agent-related modules
 │   ├── studio          # Main application logic for the studio